Skip to content

 Zagreb

 With deities and saints in picturesque Gothic style, St Mark’s Church is another 13th-century church in the city.
 Although historians date the church’s building near the end of the 14th century, the Romanesque window on the south façade dates to the 13th century.
 The Gothic style of the church dates to the 14th century and kept its signature simplistic interior.
-Depicted on the south portal are statues of baby Jesus, Mary and Joseph as well as the Twelve Apostles and Saint Mark and the lion.
+Depicted on the south portal are statues of baby Jesus, Mary and Joseph, the Twelve Apostles, Saint Mark, and the lion.

 Mirogoj Cemetery